 The two story home dates from the time of Hadrian, in 134 to 138 A.D.
 It was partially dismantled to make way for the baths.

 But the discovery was kept secret.
 The ruins weren’t excavated until the mid 20th century.
-Finally restored, for the first time ever, the domus opened to the public in June 2022.
+Finally restored, they’re went on display inside the baths in 2022.

 The Roman home has frescoed ceilings and a prayer room.
 The red and blue ceiling fresco depicts images of Bacchus, the god of wine and revelry.